joshb/joshb.github.io/articles/cg_pixel_shaders_in_opengl/index.md

     <img src="cglighting.jpg" alt="cglighting.jpg" />

-The C source code for the demo (along with the Cg shader code) can be found <a href="https://github.com/joshb/cglighting">on GitHub</a>.
+The C source code for the demo (along with the Cg shader code) can be found [on GitHub](https://github.com/joshb/cglighting).
 The demo requires GLUT, in addition to an OpenGL implementation with ARB_fragment_program support.